vitessio/website/content/en/blog/2023-05-08-backup-restore-compression.md

 In this configuration, `source:read` represents reading data from disk, and `compressor:write` is compressing that data.
 We can see that reading from disk is a bigger bottleneck.

-Compare the stats sample above with the one below taken in the same environment with a 2MiB IO read buffer:
+Compare the stats sample above with the one below taken in the same environment with a 2MiB I/O read buffer:

 - `--builtinbackup-file-read-buffer-size=2097152`